 If you live in a cold climate, or frequently take hot baths or showers, you may develop cracked heels due to persistent dry skin.
 When your heel pad needs to expand outward, but your skin is too tight and dry, the skin will crack, and result in soreness, bleeding, the development of fissures, or all three symptoms.
-The presence of fissures can increase your risk for infection, since bacteria and viruses can now enter your body through the cracks in your feet.
+The presence of fissures can increase your risk for

 Individuals with type 2 diabetes are at higher risk for cracked heels since uncontrollable blood sugar levels can lead to nerve damage in the feet -- a condition known as peripheral neuropathy.
 Nerve damage in the feet can increase the risk for dry skin since blood flow is affected.
 Those with type 2 diabetes are often more than twice as likely to develop infections from cracked heels than those without diabetes.
 If you suffer from type 2 diabetes, visit your podiatrist regularly to have your feet examined for signs of cracking and ulcers, and to have your toenails safely clipped to lower your risk for infection.
 Practicing good diabetic foot care can lower your risk for complications down the road.

 Treatments Tips for Cracked Heels